Carlos Santana Player Props: Pirates vs. Cardinals

-The Pittsburgh Pirates, including Carlos Santana (batting .278 in his past 10 games, with five doubles, two home runs, five walks and six RBI), battle starting pitcher Jake Woodford and the St. Louis Cardinals at Busch Stadium, Friday at 8:15 PM ET.
+Carlos Santana -- 2-for-3 with two doubles and an RBI in his last game -- will be in action for the Pittsburgh Pirates versus the St. Louis Cardinals, with Steven Matz on the mound, on April 15 at 2:15 PM ET.

-He collected two extra-base hits in his previous appearance (2-for-3 with two doubles and an RBI) against the Cardinals.
+He collected two extra-base hits in his previous game (2-for-3 with two doubles and an RBI) against the Cardinals.

 Carlos Santana Game Info & Props vs. the Cardinals